How To Ship Bulk Aggregate Screening Units

 Important Considerations:

-• OOG cargo handling: Familiarize yourself with OOG (Out of Gauge) cargo regulations and handling procedures.
+• OOG cargo handling: Familiarise yourself with OOG (Out of Gauge) cargo regulations and handling procedures.

 • Risk Assessment: Conduct a thorough risk assessment (e.g., HAZOP) and include contingency planning.